-Dr. Roger Hale, Assistant Conductor, joined the faculty at Dixie State University in August of 2014.
+Roger Hale, Assistant Conductor, joined the faculty at Dixie State University in August of 2014.
 He received a Bachelor of Music Education (2001) and Masters of Choral Conducting (2006) from the University of Utah, and a Ph.D. in Choral Music Education and Conducting from Florida State University (2009).
 Dr. Hale studied closely with John Cooksey, André Thomas, Kevin Fenton, and Clifford Madsen.
 Dr. Hale is Director of Choral Activities at DSU where he conducts the Concert Choir, Chamber Singers, and Men’s Chorus.
 He is a sought-after clinician and guest conductor.
 His research interests include using technology in the classroom for a more engaged rehearsal.
-His teaching load includes Advanced Choral Conducting, Choral Literature.
-He lives in the St. George, UT area with his wife KayDe an their five children.
+His teaching load includes Advanced Choral Conducting and Choral Literature.
+He enjoys living in the St. George area with his wife KayDe and their five children.

 Rachel Cox, President, is both an active performer and voice teacher.
 She holds a Master’s Degree in Vocal Performance and Pedagogy from Brigham Young University with a minor in Choral Conducting.
 Following graduation she completed post-graduate opera studies at the AIMS Institute in Austria.
 Rachel has been a member and soloist with fine choral chamber ensembles including the BYU Singers, the Lexington Chamber Chorale, and the Deseret Chamber Singers.
 Rachel has toured and performed throughout the U.S. and abroad, including performances in Canada, South Africa, and throughout Western Europe.
 She is currently an Adjunct Professor of Voice at Dixie State, a Let’s Play Music teacher and also maintains a private voice studio.